unitaryfund/unitary.fund/src/content/blog/2025_fosdem.md

 ## Organizers

-If you have a specific request or question, or if you run into any technical difficulties during submission, you can reach out directly to the organizers:
+If you have a specific request or question, you can reach out directly to the organizers:

 - quantum-devroom-manager@fosdem.org
 - Alessandro Cosentino (cosenal [at] gmail.com)